iagurban/kit/wiki/core/Function.sleep.md

 [`PromiseController`](Class.PromiseController.md)

-Optional PromiseController instance used to control or cancel the delay.
+Optional controller used to cancel the delay.

 ## Returns